lu-lab/PumpKin/README.md

 ### Step 3: Follow the directions on [ez-frcnn.com](www.ez-frcnn.com) to train a model to track the *grinder* and inference your videos.
 1. We recommend using 100-150 images for training, depending on the variation of your recordings.
 You can also train separate models for different recording conditions if one model is struggling to generalize.
-2. We provide an example model at `./models/grinder_tracking_EXAMPLE.pth`, but we **highly recommend** either training your own model or retraining the example model as a starting point.
+2. We provide an example model at [OSF](https://osf.io/79hfv) under `/models/grinder_tracking_EXAMPLE.pth`, but we **highly recommend** either training your own model or retraining the example model as a starting point.

 ### Step 4: Use the `saveCoMs.ipynb` Jupyter Notebook to calculate and save the center of mass (CoM) of the tracked grinders for each of your videos.
 These are used in PumpKin to sample a uniform number of points in the grinder for motion tracking.